 Here is a link to the New York Times Bestsellers List.
-Not that I have ever used it to guide me to a book purchase, but it is always interesting to know what the herd is stampeding in chase of at any given point in time.
+Not that I have ever used it to guide me to a book purchase, but it is always interesting to know what the herd is stampeding after at any point in time.

 What follows is supposed to be a reverse chronological list of books that I have particularly enjoyed (or maybe even intensely disliked).
 In any event, books that I felt strongly enough about that I wanted to say something about them, and in the case of good books, those that I would choose to read again.